Education for Chronic Disease Course

 - Theory of Reasoned Action and Planned Behavior

-- The Educator will be able to apply models of behavior change with clients:
+- Apply models of behavior change with clients:

 - Health Belief Model